42gmh/backend-project/README.md

 # Twit-ish -- DigitalCrafts Flex 2021 Backend Project
 This is a project demonstrating backend concepts.
-It is a lightweight Twitter clone that demonstrates CRUD operations from a rudimentary HTML frontend.
+It is a lightweight Twitter clone that demonstrates CRUD operations from a rudimentary HTML front end.

 ## Technologies Used
 + Node.js